Here’s 11 Affordable Ways to Feel & Look Younger in your 40’s! Tips that actually work for me. Number 1 on this list is a MUST DO.

 And, you can talk to your doctor about whether Botox (the original) or Dysport (the newer alternative) is right for you.

-I usually get Dysport now because it’s usually cheaper.
+I usually get Dysport now because it’s a little cheaper.
 But, in my 15 years of experience, I think Botox might last a little longer.
 So, maybe I’m not really saving money in the end.

 11. Get Your Medical Tests Done